atmosfeer/weekend-workshop-ruby-setup/SetupMacOS.md

 brew update
 ```

 Error message or not, proceed running the following in the terminal.
-Copy and paste one line at a time (the first line ends with the } character).
+You can copy and paste all these lines at once.

 ```bash
 function install_or_upgrade { brew ls | grep $1 > /dev/null; if (($? == 0)); then brew upgrade $1; else brew install $1; fi }